2020 NCAA Division I FBS football season: Attendance restrictions

-Some teams announced that they tentatively planned to allow spectators at their games at a percentage of normal capacity, such as the Texas Longhorns (Darrell K Royal–Texas Memorial Stadium was already to have slightly reduced capacity this season due to renovations) and the North Carolina Tar Heels.
+Some teams announced that they tentatively planned to allow spectators at their games at a percentage of normal capacity, such as the Texas Longhorns (Darrell K Royal-Texas Memorial Stadium was already to have slightly reduced capacity this season due to renovations) and the North Carolina Tar Heels.
 All events held in the state of New York, as well as all Big Ten and Pac-12 games, were played behind closed doors.
 The Big Ten and Pac-12 bans applied even if spectators were otherwise allowed under local health orders.

-The Army Black Knights and Navy Midshipmen's home games were closed to the public, with attendance limited to their cadets and midshipmen respectively.
+The Army Black Knights and Navy Midshipmens' home games were closed to the public, with attendance limited to their cadets and midshipmen respectively.
 On October 23, it was announced that the Army–Navy Game would be re-located from Philadelphia's Lincoln Financial Field to Michie Stadium—the Black Knights' home stadium at the U.S. Military Academy in West Point—citing Pennsylvania state restrictions on gatherings that would prevent the cadets and midshipmen from attending.
 As with their home games, attendance was limited to the academies' student bodies.
-It marked the first Army–Navy Game not played at a neutral site since 1943.
+It marked the first Army-Navy Game not played at a neutral site since 1943.